dtarnawsky/salesforce-chat/README.md

 ## Chat Configuration
-The following is a sample configuration
+The following is a sample configuration.
+You will need to replace the values with those from your Salesforce instance and your UI.
 ```js
   private config: ChatConfiguration = {
     // Salesforce Chat Configurations